BenjaminBrienen/warframe-market-query/README.md

 # wfmq

-A command-line tool for querying [warframe.market](https://warframe.market) — find ducat-efficient trades, watch live sell orders, and check what's worth buying from a specific seller.
+A command-line tool for querying [warframe.market](https://warframe.market).
+Find ducat-efficient trades, watch live sell orders, and check what's worth buying from a specific seller.

 ## Building from source